NVComputing/nvcomputingsite/practice/past-problems.md

 ```
 What this code does:

 This is a fairly simple problem that doesn't have many tricky efficiency requirements for the test cases.
-Once you recognize that it is always better to buy a cheaper house than a more expensive house, as it adds the same amount to the total, one, and is cheaper, the problem because very straightforward.
+Once you recognize that it is always better to buy a cheaper house than a more expensive house, as it adds the same amount to the total, one, and is cheaper, the problem becomes very straightforward.
 It is a simple matter of sorting the array from cheapest house to most expensive, and traversing through the houses until you can't buy anymore.
 The number houses will be the solution.

 Efficiency: `$O(nlog(n))$`